 - We will record your complaint in our central register and open a separate file for your complaint.
 We will do this within a day of receiving your complaint.

 - We will then investigate your complaint.
-This will normally involve Mr. Nena, reviewing your file and speaking with the member of staff who acted for you.
+This will typically involve Mr. Nena reviewing your file and speaking with the member of staff who acted for you.